Времена Английских глаголов

 I had to work until midnight last night.
 (Past)

-You'll have to study hard when you go to
+You'll have to study hard when you go to college.
+(Future)

 She's a millionaire.
 She's never had to do any work.
 (Present Perfect)